Edith Badham: Role as educator

 Badham was very religious, and was a member of a provisional committee set up by the Church of England which was formed to establish a high school for girls under the aegis of the Church for a nominal salary amid a nationwide economic depression.
 The Sydney Church of England Girls Grammar School in Darlinghurst, New South Wales (a suburb of Sydney) was officially opened on 17 July 1895 in the presence of six bishops and with only one pupil.

 Like her father, Edith saw education as a tool to develop discipline and strong character.
 In particular, she focused on the teaching of classical languages such as Latin and Greek; however, the curriculum also included a wide variety of courses.
 In an article in Cosmos Magazine written in April 1895, she condemned Australian literature as being inferior to classical European literature.

 In 1896, the school moved to larger premises at Potts Point.
 A kindergarten was opened in 1900, and the school moved again to larger premises at Barham, Forbes Street.
 She became headmistress when branch schools were opened at Bowral in 1906 and North Sydney in 1911.

 The school was registered with the Department of Public Instruction of New South Wales in 1914.
 However, in an annual prize-giving ceremony of that year, she said how she wanted to withdraw the school from the Department as she believed that the public school curriculum contained too many books for women to read.

+Badham died in 1920.
+She was succeeded in the same year by Dorothy Irene Wilkinson.